 Platform doors have been installed.
 The area on the ground where the doors open has been marked with a white line.
 At the side of the doors are warnings not to enter when the horn sounds.

-The curved ceiling is tiled.
+The curved ceiling is tiled in metro tiles.

 The lights are in the Bruno-Gaudin style - the tubes are fixed on the lower metal part and uplight against the top.